 After being appointed professor at ETH Zurich in 2007, Raff established a research program that combined his broad interests and cemented his hands-on teaching style.
 His team engages in cutting edge research by designing and building creative experimental platforms that allow them to explore the fundamental principles of robotics, control, and automation.

-He is also most recently recipient of the robotics industry’s highest honors, including:
+He is also a recipient of the robotics industry’s highest honors, including:

 Professor D’Andrea is a dynamic speaker, who can share with eloquence and passion his experience as entrepreneur, inventor, scientist and teacher.